Home

 Mushrooms...

-There's very good mushroom identification information available at Mushroom Expert.com; if you're interested in our fungal friends, that might be one of the best resources online.
+If you're interested in our fungal friends, that might be one of the best resources online.
 In addition to excellent pics and descriptions of a lot of species (listed in the box in the top right corner of the page), there's info on easily identified edibles, deadly poisonous species, primers of morel & boletus gatherers, and technical info to help with understanding mushroom field guides, taxonomy, spore microscopy, etc etc; on & on...

-Very Poisonous Plants & Mushrooms...
+A Few Very Poisonous Plants & Mushrooms...

-Hemlock Conium maculatum
+Hemlock Conium maculatum botany video pics

-Water Hemlock Cicuta maculata
+Water Hemlock Cicuta maculata botany video pics

-Destroying Angel Amanita virosa
+Destroying Angel Amanita bisporigera

 Death Cap Amanita phalloides